Oliver Sacks: Career

-Sacks served as an instructor and later clinical professor of neurology at Yeshiva University's Albert Einstein College of Medicine from 1966 to 2007, and also held an appointment at the New York University School of Medicine from 1992 to 2007.
+Sacks served as an instructor and later professor of clinical neurology at Yeshiva University's Albert Einstein College of Medicine from 1966 to 2007, and also held an appointment at the New York University School of Medicine from 1992 to 2007.
 In July 2007 he joined the faculty of Columbia University Medical Center as a professor of neurology and psychiatry.
 At the same time he was appointed Columbia University's first "Columbia University Artist" at the university's Morningside Heights campus, recognising the role of his work in bridging the arts and sciences.
 He was also a visiting professor at the University of Warwick in the UK.
 He returned to New York University School of Medicine in 2012, serving as a professor of neurology and consulting neurologist in the school's epilepsy centre.

 Sacks's work at Beth Abraham Hospital helped provide the foundation on which the Institute for Music and Neurologic Function (IMNF) is built; Sacks was an honorary medical advisor.
 The Institute honoured Sacks in 2000 with its first Music Has Power Award.
 The IMNF again bestowed a Music Has Power Award on him in 2006 to commemorate "his 40 years at Beth Abraham and honour his outstanding contributions in support of music therapy and the effect of music on the human brain and mind."

 Sacks maintained a busy hospital-based practice in New York City.
 He accepted a very limited number of private patients, in spite of being in great demand for such consultations.
 He served on the boards of The Neurosciences Institute and the New York Botanical Garden.